neuralvis/elpa-mirror/melpa/org-re-reveal-ref-readme.txt

 - `org-ref-bib-html' is set to the empty string
 - `org-ref-printbibliography-cmd' is configured not to produce a heading (as the bibliography slide has a heading already)
-- `org-ref-ref-html' is configured to link to the bibliography slide
+- `org-ref-ref-html' is configured to link to the bibliography